Ankoge/GergoKovacs/README.md

 - 👋 Hi, I’m @Ankoge
-- 👀 I’m interested in ... interested
+- 👀 I’m interested in ... interest
-- 🌱 I’m currently learning ... learning
+- 🌱 I’m currently learning ... learn
 - 💞️ I’m looking to collaborate on ... collaborateing
 - 📫 How to reach me ... on discord or email or phone